-■ Igital watermarking [1]-[3] has been considered a potential efficient solution for copyright protection of various multimedia contents.
+D IGITAL watermarking [1]-[3] has been considered a potential efficient solution for copyright protection of various multimedia contents.
 This technique carefully hides some secret information in the functional part of the cover content.
 Compared with cryptography, the digital watermarking technique is able to protect digital works (assets) after the transmission phase and the legal access.
 There exist different classifications of watermarking algorithms.
 We distinguish between non-blind and blind watermarking schemes depending on whether or not the original digital work is needed at extraction.
 Usually, one hopes to construct a robust watermark, which is able to go through common malicious attacks, for copyright protection purposes.
-However, sometimes the watermark is intentionally designed to be fragile, even to very slight modifications, in order to be used in authentication applications.
-Finally, researchers customarily classify watermarking algorithms into two categories, spatial-domain-based or transform-domain-based, according to the insertion space.
+However, sometimes the watermark is intentionally designed to be fragile, even to very slight modifications, in order to be used in authentication

-Manuscript received May 21, 2007, accepted Jul.
-26, 2008.
-This work is partially supported by China Scholarship Council of Chinese government and the region of Rhône-Aples, France, under the contract of ISLE cluster's SYSECUR project.
+Manuscript received May 21, 2007; revised July 25, 2008.
+Current version published December 10, 2008.
+This work was supported in part by the China Scholarship Council of the Chinese government and the region of Rhône-Alpes, France, under the contract of ISLE cluster's SYSECUR project.
+The associate editor coordinating the review of this manuscript and approving it for publication was Dr. Ishfaq Ahmad.